Travelinglight/iknn/README.md

 # iknn-LP
 Incomplete k-nearest neighbor query in postgresql using LP algorithm

-## Algorithm Discription
+## Algorithm Description

 ### LP algorithm:
   Please refer to Dr. Gao's paper: ***IkNN-TFS-Yunjun Gao-20150115***

 ### Initialization:
   1. Set up an extra table to record lattice-bucket relations.
 Each Lattice is identified by `ncomplete`, the number of completed fields of all the objects in it.
-Each bucket is identified by a bitmap, representing the incomplete state of objects in it. e.g. '1010' represents the 2nd and 4th field of the object is incomplete.
+Each bucket is identified by a bitmap, representing the incomplete state of objects in it, e.g. '1010' represents that the 2nd and 4th field of the object is incomplete.
   2. Categorize all objects into buckets.
 Build a table for each bucket, storing the whole tuple and an extra column for `alphavalue`.
 A BTREE index is built on each bucket at the column `alphavalue`.

 ### Query
   1. Fetch all bitmaps from lattice-bucket table, ordering them by latticeid (`ncomplete`);
   2. For each bitmap, fetch all tuples in the corresponding buckets, ordering them by alphavalue.
-Notice that a BTREE index has been built at the column alphavalue, postgres fetches tuples directly from Btree and doesn't need to sort them.
-The `order by` clause thus does not cause extra complexity;
+Notice that a BTREE index has been built at the column alphavalue, postgres fetches tuples directly from Btree without sort them.
+Thus, the `order by` clause does not cause extra complexity;
   3. Calculate the qAlpha according to the bitmap, and binary-search its position in the fetched tuples;
   4. Search forward and backward with alpha value pruning and partial distance pruning (mentioned in the paper), while maintaining a max-heap as the candidate set;
   5. Return all the tuples remained in the candidate set.